abhisachdev17/Zaxxon/README.md

 # Zaxxon

-This was my final Assignment submission for Computer Graphics 1 (COMP3490).
+This was my one of my Assignment submissions for Computer Graphics 1 (COMP3490) course.
 ![2D View](/sample1.png)
 ![3D View](/sample2.png)